 The roof of a lean-to should be mono-pitched.
 That means it should lean down away from the house in one even flow so that rainwater easily flows down the roof and onto the ground, thereby avoiding standing puddles of water that could damage both the roof and the home siding.

 Also, the gap between the shed and the home should be sealed properly to avoid water getting between the shed and the building as this could cause damage to the home’s foundation.

 An entirely different type of lean-to shed is the one also referred to as a ‘modern shed.’
 One very significant difference in this style is that the door is typically located on the highest side of the sloping roof.
 In addition, this type of shed always has a fully studded back wall and is constructed as a free-standing building, not intended to lean up against another structure.
 These sheds have the style of the lean-to design but are not technically lean-to sheds in terms of their overall construction.
 This type of shed can be great for a home studio, art studio, modern pool house and much more.
 Lean-to sheds, no matter how you ultimately use them, make a great addition to your home because they use space that is, well, just taking up space.

-Backyard placement: customers often place lean to’s next to their home, in corners or deck
+Backyard placement: Next to the home, in corners, or deck